Ethern-Myth/mcp-server-demo/README.md

 - Products are associated with users and managed via full CRUD operations.
 - The MCP server exposes tools via the MCP protocol, allowing clients like **LM Studio** or custom MCP clients to interact.
 - Dockerized for rapid deployment and integration with other services (like PostgreSQL).
+- Added to kubernetes for easier management on infrastructure.

 It is designed as a learning tool for building microservice-style MCP servers.